CosmosContracts/docs/governance/before-submitting-a-proposal.md

 These are just guidelines to think about - obviously, Juno is a community initiative, and what the community proposes and passes will be actioned.
 The core team does not always know what is best for the project.

+For more information on the governance process, see [the cosmos governance process](https://hub.cosmos.network/main/governance/process.html).